Skip to content

 Internship and extracurricular backgrounds: Finance and consulting internship backgrounds are the most common among applicants but are not the only path.
 Admitted students have backgrounds in research, non-profit work, tech, government, and entrepreneurship.

-What This Profile Means for Applicants
+What Does This Profile Mean for Applicants?

 If you're below median but above the floor (3.5–3.7 GPA, 705–720 GMAT Focus): You're in the competitive range, but the essays need to work harder.
 The committee knows you're not the highest-credential applicant they're looking at.
 Your application needs to make them feel like they'd be missing something specific by not including you.

 If you're significantly below median (3.3 GPA, sub-700 test score): The path exists but is narrow.
-It requires: a high test score to counterbalance the GPA (or vice versa), a clear narrative explanation for the gap, and essays that are genuinely exceptional — not just strong.
+It requires: a high test score to counterbalance the GPA (or vice versa), a clear narrative explanation for the gap, and essays that are genuinely exceptional, not just strong.

 The HBS 2+2 application is heavily essay-dependent.
-The quantitative profile data sets the floor — it determines who gets a full read.
+The quantitative profile data sets the floor.
+It determines who gets a full read.
 But within the competitive range, the essays are the primary differentiating factor.

 Every year, students with seemingly inferior profiles get into HBS 2+2 because their essays were exceptional, and students with strong profiles get rejected because their essays were generic.